elsni/linux_stuff/README.md

 - 'nano' is alias for mirco
 - exa as ls replacement
 - console prompt "borrowed" from Kali Linux
-- colourful greeting message with neofetch figlet and lolcat
+- colourful greeting message with neofetch toilet and lolcat (alternative c version)
 - golang settings

 ## Midnight commander